Proper D Lacrosse

 *In the event a team is short on players

 A) Allow the team short on players to play short handed (team short on players must have at least 7 players and a goalie)

 In the event the opposing team elects to take a forfeit the refs will officiate a shortened game (two - twenty minute halves).

 Expulsion from game: Officials must report to their assignor, the name and the number of any player expelled from a game for using racial epithets, receiving two maligning of officials fouls, or fighting (see below).
 The assignor reports this information to the league.
 Any player expelled from a game for any reason will be required to sit out the next game.

 Obscene language: Minimum of two minutes.
 The penalty time is non-releasable.

-Fighting: Fighting will NOT be tolerated, if a fight occurs ALL players involved are ejected from that game and the following game, officials must report to assignor or league commissioner the names/teams and numbers of said players.
-Any player ejected from a second game for fighting are ejected from the league, no refunds; no exceptions.
+Fighting: Fighting will NOT be tolerated, if a fight occurs ALL players involved are ejected from that game and the following game.
+Officials must report to assignor or league commissioner the names/teams and numbers of said players.
+Any player ejected from a second game for fighting will be ejected from the league, no refunds; no exceptions.
 A 3 minute non-releasable penalty will be assessed for all players involved in a fight.